ophian/ophian.github.io/_posts/2020-06-17-Serendipity-Styx-3.0.1-released.md

   - Allow RichTextEditor comment areas in the dude (theme), since also using CSS3 grid techniques
   - Improved some language constants and messages
   - Improved some (minor) backend styles
+  - . . .
+  - The improved autoupdate plugin does now allow to delete all previous zip update version files.
+Please enable this option first before performing your upgrade!
+This can free up lots of Megabytes on old blogs.

 Check out the [ChangeLog](https://github.com/ophian/styx/blob/3.0.1/docs/NEWS) for details or even read the commit [history](https://github.com/ophian/styx/commits/3.0.1) for more.
 See [download](https://github.com/ophian/styx/releases/tag/3.0.1)